alaurens/RoadSegmentation/README.md

 ## Introduction

 During the second half of the autumn semester 2018, in the Machine learning course at EPFL we worked on a road segmentation project.
-In this project, we are given a set of satellite images and for each of these images a masks of the labeled roads.
+In this project, we are given a set of satellite images and for each of these images a mask of the labeled roads.
 The goal is to be able to correctly predict the mask of a set of test images and evaluate this prediction using the F1 score metric.

-Using data augmentation and U-nets we were able to achieve a F1 score of 0.903 on the crowdAI competition effectively ranking 3rd.
+Using data augmentation and U-Net we were able to achieve a F1 score of 0.903 on the crowdAI competition effectively ranking 3rd.
 Our final submission is done by **alaurens** and has ID number **24871**

 ## Structure of the submission